chriszs/zubak-skees.dev/src/content/examples/2020-fundraising.md

     - data processing & analysis
 description: >-
-    To show the state of presidential money, crunched the data behind this graphics story designed and developed by Julia Wolfe of FiveThirtyEight.
+    To show the state of presidential money, crunched the data behind this graphics story designed and developed by Julia Wolfe.
     The analysis used Python code and relied on a real-time SQL database of campaign finance information.
 img: ./img/2020fundraising.png